-You also need to keep in mind that when you run your own home staging business, you’ll be doing lots of work which you don’t actually get paid for.
-Creating your website, maintaining your portfolio, answering email enquiries, booking appointments, driving to site visits….the list of unpaid work adds up quickly!
+You also need to keep in mind that when you run your own home staging business, you’ll be doing lots of work that you don’t actually get paid for.
+Creating your website, maintaining your portfolio, answering email inquiries, booking appointments, driving to site visits….the list of unpaid work adds up quickly!

 So we need to charge more!